skivis/reqtime/README.md

 # Reqtime
-Simple script for measuring (GET) request durations
+Simple script for measuring (GET) request durations and get the median and average numbers.

 ## Prerequisite